In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 c.
 Open-ended versus closed-ended cabbage rolls

-It is up to you whether you want to present the cabbage rolls that way or encase all the stuffing unexposed.
+It is up to you to present the cabbage rolls that way or encase all the stuffing unexposed.
 I will expose both sides and reduce the size by half if I intend to serve it as a dim sum.
 Otherwise, I will wrap them like an envelope because it is easier and faster.

 4. Prepare the gravy